Vitamin B12 deficiency- causes, symptoms & treatment of low B12

 - If your Vitamin B12 deficiency is mild, oral treatment may be tried, with Vitamin B12 tablets (though this method may not work if your stomach and gut are not absorbing it properly).

 - It may also help to obtain more B12 in your diet by sourcing foods high in B12- e.g. meat, milk, eggs, cheese, yeast extracts and fortified breakfast cereals.

 - It’s important to discuss follow-up with your doctor- you may need to have your levels rechecked after treatment to ensure they do not drop again.

-For more information on Vitamin B12 deficiency speak to your doctor or pharmacist.
+For more information on Vitamin B12 deficiency or the symptoms of low B12 speak to your doctor.